Featured Posts

 In mid-2020, Microsoft warned of emails that trick users into downloading ISO file attachments.
 These files have a remote access trojan that gives attackers control over the infected device or host network.

 The warning was timely, as until now, ISO files carrying malware had been relatively rare.
+Often used to archive or transfer large data.
+Now, they’rebeing exploited to deliver remote access trojans.

 Although you may have installed security software designed to catch and protect your device from malware, it’s not faultless and you shouldn’t consider it your only line of defence against attackers.